Haymaking (Arkady Plastov): Background

 Haymaking was Plastov's hobby.
 In one of the photographs from the mid-1940s, the topless artist is mowing grass.
 Even at eighty years old, during haymaking, Arkady Plastov would set aside his easel, lock up his studio, and, taking a scythe and a sharpening bar in his hands, go to a forest clearing long before sunrise to mow the grass.
 This theme also repeatedly appeared in his works.

 The painting Haymaking was painted in 1945 based on sketches collected long before that.
-Inga Filippova argued that the idea of the canvas existed even before the World War II, but remained unrealized on canvas.
+Inga Filippova argued that the idea of the canvas existed even before World War II, but remained unrealized on canvas.
 Another point of view was expressed by contemporary Russian art historian Tatiana Plastova.
 The earliest sketch on this subject she dated to the 1910s, and the 1930s belong to several works created by the artist on this theme; one of these paintings was even shown in 1935 in Vsekohudozhnik.
 This painting (its location is unknown) Plastov evaluated quite highly and wrote: “Among the bland other things, from my ...
 ‘Haymaking’ (despite a lot of its shortcomings, due to my exceptional laziness and laxity) reeked of some ... surprising freshness and chastity ...”
 According to Tatiana Plastova, this painting marked for the artist a departure from the traditions of Russian realism of the 19th century to the light and color forms of impressionism.